 Aidan contested two Asian Le Mans Series races in Eurasia Motorsport’s LMP3 ranks and rode a wave of momentum into the series’ headlining LMP2 division with Algarve Pro Racing Team, winning on his debut.

-Together with his management team at BAM Motorsports, Aidan has mapped out a clear path to achieve his ambition of competing at the pinnacle of international sportscar racing in the 24 Hours of Le Mans.
+Together with his management team at BAM Motorsport, Aidan has mapped out a clear path to achieve his ambition of competing at the pinnacle of international sportscar racing in the 24 Hours of Le Mans.

 For 2017, Aidan joined forced with FFF Racing Team by ACM to complete in the Blancpain GT Series Asia, securing podiums on his way to fourth place overall in the Silver standings.
 For 2018, he paired up with Darryl O’Young at Craft-Bamboo Racing in a Porsche 911 GT3 R before re-joining Eurasia Motorsport as driver and coach alongside Nobu Yamanaka in the Asian Le Mans Series.